satish-pati/GPU_SIMULATOR/README.md

     - Implemenation of Caluculation of final results.
     - Implementation of `MUL` intruction as it is needed.
   - Niharika:
-    Implemenatation of `li` and `ecall` Instructions.
+      - Implemenatation of `li` and `ecall` Instructions.
+      - Assembly code Implementation for  - for loop execution as specified. .
-  - Modifying ReadmeFile with all information For phase2.
+      - Modifying ReadmeFile with new information For phase2.
 ### **Meeting 5 (8-March-2025)**
 - **Members**: Satish,Niharika
 - **Decisions**: